 The opportunity to work on complex national litigation cases lured Iowa native Brianna Long to Arizona.
 Iowa and its people drew her back.

 Her client’s business needs are at the forefront of Brianna’s approach.
 “I want clients to really see me as a trusted advisor—as an extension of them,” she says.
-“I want them to be comfortable with me and enjoy working together as much as possible, despite the fact that oftentimes we are dealing with complex, high-stakes issues.”
+“I want them to be comfortable with me and enjoy working together, despite the fact that oftentimes we are dealing with complex, high-stakes issues.”

 With an undergraduate degree in finance and a certificate in risk management and insurance, Brianna applies her knowledge to understand the inner workings of her clients’ businesses.
 “The first thing I do is understand the issue from the client’s perspective,” she says.
 “I work with the client to determine what a win would look like for them.”
 Working in a variety of industries, Brianna explores her clients’ problems from different angles.
 She is always looking for the best way to achieve the client’s business goals.